geekskool/WriteYourOwnOS/README.md

 # OS_from_Scratch
-The main objective of the project is to implement a bootable OS with the help of  ["How to Write an Operating System from Scratch?"] by Nick Blundell.
+The main objective of the project is to implement a bootable OS with the help of  ["How to Write an Operating System from Scratch?"][1] by Nick Blundell.

 The code(mostly in assembly language) is as follows :
   - print_string.asm : printing a string in real mode